-- Take a look at our Ideas and Activity cards set.
-Full of teaching ideas for English language learners, these packs ensure you will never struggle to break the ice with a new class or feel stuck for inspiration or new ideas with an old one.
+Take a look at our resources.
+Full of teaching ideas for English language learners, these ensure you will never struggle to break the ice with a new class or feel stuck for inspiration or new ideas with an old one.
 You’ll find games, topics, flashcards and discussion ideas for students of all levels and abilities.

 Finally, think about whether your resource is really necessary.
 For example, sometimes, a simple tweak will mean that you can get by as well or better without having to prepare a handout.